 Coffee blends are a combination of multiple single origins from numerous sources.
 Blending coffees can create additional layers and depths to coffee when using complimentary flavours.
-Some of Level Ground’s favourite coffees are blends, like Costco’s Africa Coffee.
-Our Andes and East Africa blends are also customer favourites!
+Some of Level Ground’s favourite coffees are blends, like our Andes and East Africa blends.
+These coffees are also loved by our customers!

 How Blends are Created

 There are many ways to combine different coffees to create a blend, however they all must come together in one of two ways: either you blend pre-roast or you blend post-roast.

 Some people in the coffee community feel strongly about blending either pre- or post-roast but there are pros and cons to both.

 Roasting coffees together allows you to achieve greater control of both blend ratios and the roast depth needed for the perfect taste and profile.
 Blending beans pre-roast also allows the flavours and oils to release at the same time, for the ultimate smooth blending.